Managing pre-employment medicals? Ask these key questions

 Who is getting it right?

-Let’s take a look at one of DHS’ clients, a community services society (the Society), where employees had direct interaction with disadvantaged members of the population who were facing significant health and safety challenges.
+Let’s take a look at one of our clients, a community services society (the Society), where employees had direct interaction with disadvantaged members of the population who were facing significant health and safety challenges.

 In particular, the Society was concerned about: